‘House Of Cards’ Season 5 Predictions: What To Expect From The New Season

 — i newspaper (@theipaper) April 26, 2017

-Frank’s presidency will take a dark turn towards dictatorship:
+Frank’s presidency will take a dark turn towards dictatorship

 According to the Independent, a trailer released for the new season last week gave us a first glimpse of how Frank Underwood (Kevin Spacey) intends to govern in the upcoming season.
 In the trailer, Frank hints that his presidency will transition into a dictatorship, promising countless terms of Underwood rule, despite being limited to just two four-year terms by the Constitution.